en0c-026/filecoin-docs/content/en/developers/smart-contracts/how-tos/add-to-metamask/index.md

 ---
 title: "Add to MetaMask"
 description: "MetaMask is a popular browser extension that allows users to interact with blockchain applications.
-This guide shows you how to integrate FIL into MetaMask using the Hyperspace testnet."
+This guide shows you how to integrate FIL into MetaMask using the Hyperspace testnet or a local testnet."
 lead: "MetaMask is a popular browser extension that allows users to interact with blockchain applications.
-This guide shows you how to integrate FIL into MetaMask using the Hyperspace testnet."
+This guide shows you how to integrate FIL into MetaMask using the Hyperspace testnet or a local testnet.
+This page assumes that you already have [MetaMask installed](https://metamask.io/) in your browser."
 menu:
     developers:
         parent: "developers-how-tos"
+        identifier: "add-to-metamask-skljfh12p98y2b7fgto8rwet4"
 type: docs
 weight: 40
 draft: false